jiituu/jiituu.github.io/_pages/about.md

 **August 2023**: I am happy to announce that I have been given the dual role of Social Media Manager and Website Developer at [Ubuntu School of Life](https://ubuntuschooloflife.org/) 🌐.
 In this position, I continue to gain hands-on experience by managing the school’s online presence and maintaining its website.
 This role has deepened my understanding of digital communication and its impact on education 🎓.
 It provides me with a valuable opportunity to apply my technical skills in a real-world setting while supporting the school’s mission.

-**April 27, 2023**: I had the privilege of participating in the Girls in ICT Day celebration organized by the [ITU](https://www.itu.int/women-and-girls/girls-in-ict/international-girls-in-ict-day-2023/#:~:text=Girls%20in%20ICT%20Day%20is%20now%20a%20global%20movement%2C%20with,Date%3A%2027%20April%202023 ) Regional Office in Addis Ababa, Ethiopia 🌍.
+**April 27, 2023**: I had the privilege of participating in the Girls in ICT Day celebration organized by the [ITU](https://www.itu.int/women-and-girls/girls-in-ict/international-girls-in-ict-day-2023/#:~:text=Girls%20in%20ICT%20Day%20is%20now%20a%20global%20movement%2C%20with,Date%3A%2027%20April%202023 ) Regional Office in Addis Ababa, Ethiopia.
 Held at the United Nations Economic Commission for Africa ([UNECA](https://www.uneca.org/)) Conference Centre, this national event brought together mentors, young women, and girls to exchange experiences and share knowledge on digital skills for life 💡.
-The celebration aimed to address the digital gender divide and promote opportunities in ICT for young women and girls. 👩‍💻
+The celebration aimed to address the digital gender divide and promote opportunities in ICT for young women and girls.

 **October 2022**: I had the honor of being featured in an article by [Gavi, the Vaccine Alliance](https://www.gavi.org/vaccineswork/how-story-telling-helping-girls-access-hpv-vaccine-ethiopia-and-tanzania) 🌟, highlighting my role as a member of the Ethiopia Youth Advisory Panel for Girl Effect.
 The article underscores my commitment to advocating for the HPV vaccine and its critical role in reducing cervical cancer rates 🎗️.